JT-ecommerce-blog/JT-fullstack-project/README.md

 `git add .`\
 `git commit -m "comment"`\
 `git push origin [name of branch]`\

-Be mindful of which branch you're working on
+Be mindful of which branch you're working on.